XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 The Ripple protocol provides a ledger shared across all nodes in the network.
 Through a [process of consensus and validation](https://ripple.com/knowledge_center/the-ripple-ledger-consensus-process/), the network agrees on order in which transactions are applied to (or omitted from) the ledger.

 Well-formed transactions submitted to trusted Ripple network nodes are usually validated or rejected in a matter of seconds.
 There are cases, however, in which a well-formed transaction is neither validated nor rejected this quickly.
 One specific case can occur if the global [transaction cost](concept-transaction-cost.html) increases after an application sends a transaction.
-If the transaction cost increases above what has been specified in the transaction, the transaction will not be included in the next validated ledger.
-If at some later date the global transaction cost decreases, the transaction may become viable again.
-If the transaction does not include expiration, there is no limit to how much later this can occur.
+If the transaction cost increases above what has been specified in the transaction, the transaction is not included in the next validated ledger.
+If at some later date the global transaction cost decreases, the transaction could be included in a later ledger.
+If the transaction does not specify an expiration, there is no limit to how much later this can occur.

-Applications face additional challenges, in the event of power or network loss, ascertaining the status of submitted transactions.
-Applications must take care both to properly submit a transaction and later to properly ascertain its authoritative results.
+If a power or network outage occurs, applications face more challenges finding the status of submitted transactions.
+Applications must take care both to properly submit a transaction and later to properly get authoritative results.